vknell/utd-docs/03-automation-journey/run/run.rst

    Virtual router **default**.
    :align: center

-Once the virtual router resource in ``main.tf`` has been added and the file saved (*CTRL+S*) you can run ``terraform apply``.
+Once the virtual router resource in ``main.tf`` has been added and the file saved (``CTRL+S``) you can run ``terraform apply``.

-..note:: When a value is by default, you do not need to specify it in your Terraform file.
+.. note:: When a value is by default, you do not need to specify it in your Terraform file.
 The Static Distance is 10 by default.

 Security Zones
 ==============